iamshivayep/ezDeploy/README.md

 # ezDeploy
-ezDeploy script deploys my bspwm and polybar configs in 2 clicks!
+ezDeploy script deploys my  window manager and polybar configs in 2 clicks!

 # What the functions inside the script do.